atrocore/docs-old/modules/translations.md

 - **translate automatically** – translation for the field/attribute value above will be made automatically as soon as the source language value is set.
 - **translated** – this checkbox is used to mark the field/attribute value as translated.
 - **Translate** – if the value has not been translated automatically, you may still provide it with the machine translation by clicking the `Translate` button.
-Please take into consideration that this button will not be available if the translation rule for this language is not provided.
+Please take into consideration that this button will not be available if the translation rule for this language is not created.

 Please note, the checkbox `translated` will be automatically set if the checkbox `translate automatically` for the value is set and translation is executed.
 You still can unset this checkbox, if you are not satisfied with the quality of the translation, or set it manually, if translation is done manually.
 In no other case this checkbox is set or unset by the system automatically.